germanattanasio/audio-analysis/README.md

 ### Using the Speech To Text and the Concept Insights services

-When a quality audio signal contains terms found in Wikipedia (the current source of concepts in Concept Insights), the combination of Speech To Text and Concept Insights can be used to analyze the audio source to build summaries, indexes, and provide recommendations for additional related content.
+When a quality audio signal contains terms found in Wikipedia (the current source of concepts in Concept Insights), the combination of Speech To Text and Concept Insights can be used to analyze the audio source to build summaries, indices, and to provide recommendations for additional related content.
 Though the Speech-To-Text service supports several languages, the Concept Insights service currently only supports English.

-The Audio Analysis app uses the node.js Speech-To-Text Javascript SDK, which is a client-side library for audio transcriptions of using the Speech To Text service.
+The Audio Analysis app uses the node.js Speech-To-Text JavaScript SDK, which is a client-side library for audio transcriptions from the Speech To Text service.
 It also uses the `annotate_text` and `conceptual_search` APIs from Concept Insights to extract concepts and provide content recommendations.
 In order to change the source of content for recommendations, the user should ingest the content of interest into the Concept Insights service using the API set under the prefix `/corpus`.

-This app genrates a new recommendation when it detects an existing concept from the streaming audio transcript.
+This app generates a new recommendation when it detects an existing concept from the streaming audio transcript.
 Typically, the app will be reasonably confident about the top 3 concepts after one to two minutes.
-After the app is confident about the top 3 concepts, the recommendations will stablize.
+After the app is confident about the top 3 concepts, the recommendations will stabilize.
 One can make small modifications to the app to produce different behaviors.
-(Maybe elaborate on this?)

 Additional experiences can be created using these services.
 For example, the transcripts of multiple audio files can be added to a corpus in Concept Insights (using the API endpoint /corpus) to be used as the content source for recommendations.
 This in turn can be used to provide a "fuzzy" search function that is able to locate reference to a topic of interest.
 For example, a search for “algae” will locate those portions of a video where not only “algae” is mentioned, but also “coral reefs” and “biodiversity”.